Harleyville, South Carolina

 Harleyville is a town in Dorchester County, South Carolina, United States.
-The population was 677 at the 2010 census, up from 594 at the 2000 census.
+The population was 666 at the 2020 census, down slightly from 677 at the 2010 census.
 Harleyville is part of the Charleston-North Charleston-Summerville metropolitan area.

 History

 Harleyville was named after the Harley family.

 The St. Paul Camp Ground was added to the National Register of Historic Places in 1998.

 Geography

 Harleyville is located in northern Dorchester County.
 U.S. Route 178 passes through the center of town, leading northwest 31 mi to Orangeburg and southeast 7 mi to its terminus at U.S. Route 78.
 South Carolina Highway 453 leads north 1 mi to Exit 177 on Interstate 26; I-26 leads northwest 68 mi to Columbia and southeast 45 mi to Charleston.

 According to the United States Census Bureau, the town has a total area of 3.0 km2, all of it land.

 The Audubon's Francis Beidler forest is located just outside of town.
 Within the park, there are miles of boardwalks through the old four hole swamp.